-Posted by Larry Hamid · 1121 words, and it’s got 0 comments for now.
+Posted by Larry Hamid · 1121 words

 I have been asked how Bluink’s eID-Me differs from other “crypto” identity projects, specifically ones that are based on blockchain.
 Without knowing the precise details on how some of these emerging blockchain identity systems are (or will be) implemented, this post will look at high-level differences and similarities without trying to debate pros and cons.

 eID-Me is not based on blockchain, or more generally, distributed ledger technology.
 Instead, eID-Me uses standards-based digital certificates to convey verifiable identity information.
 This implies one significant difference from blockchain which is that eID-Me issued identities are digitally signed by an authority (e.g., the Ontario Government).
 Blockchain by definition, requires no authority for an entity to exist on the ledger.
 Instead, it’s decentralized consensus that enables the blockchain to be valid and trusted.
 That being said, one should not confuse trusting the identity record with trusting the actual identity and what it represents (more on this later).

 Identities that exist on the blockchain ledger are both decentralized and immutable (immutable means that they cannot be forged or altered).
 This follows directly from the fundamental properties of blockchain. eID-Me identities are also decentralized and immutable (excluding self-managed claims).
 There is no central database or ledger of eID-Me identities.
 Instead, an eID-Me identity is carried and secured on the owner’s smartphone.
 The immutability of an eID-Me identity stems from the fact that the private key used to sign the identity certificate is contained in tamper-proof hardware security modules and any attempt to alter the certificate or the information it references will invalidate the digital signature.